République (video game)

 République is an episodic action-adventure stealth video game developed by Camouflaj and Logan Games and published by GungHo Online Entertainment.
 The game was originally released for iOS devices but has since expanded to Android, Microsoft Windows and OS X. A PlayStation 4 version, containing all five episodes, was released on March 22, 2016, while a version for the Stadia cloud gaming service was released on September 15, 2020.
 A VR version debuted on the Oculus Go, followed by a release onto Oculus Quest in July 2019, and Steam on 15 June 2020 (for HTC Vive, Oculus Rift and Valve Index) and Oculus Go.
-In June 14, 2021, Camouflaj announced an Anniversary Edition of the game for the Nintendo Switch, PlayStation 4 and PlayStation VR which was released on March 10, 2022.
+On June 14, 2021, Camouflaj announced an Anniversary Edition of the game for the Nintendo Switch, PlayStation 4 and PlayStation VR which was released on March 10, 2022.

 Gameplay

 Players communicate with the main character, Hope, through their phone or computer, in order to help her escape.
 The player controls surveillance cameras in the fictional totalitarian state or corporate republic of République in order to monitor Hope's actions, as well as hack into various electronic devices.

 The interface that the player must use is the "OMNI View" software, which allows them to lock and unlock doors, distract patrolling enemies, and obtain information.
 In some situations, the player must upgrade their OMNI View to higher versions, enabling them to access areas and nodes with stronger security, In the OS X and Windows versions, players will be able to access multiple cameras at once.

+Throughout the game, Player finds collectables throughout the levels, which are game cartridges and banned books.
+The games are Easter eggs, which feature real-life Indie games that were popular at the time, including Papers, Please, Year Walk, Bastion, The Room, Super Hexagon, VVVVVV, and more.
+The banned books are also based on real-life books such as Animal Farm, Frankenstein, Brave New World, and more.

 Plot

-République takes place in an unnamed totalitarian state (similar to George Orwell's 1984), led by its sinister "Overseer"/"Headmaster" named Treglazov (Dwight Schultz), a powerhouse technology and security mogul with an insane ideology he has peddled most of his life, mostly through books.
-His latest book, a manifesto he has concocted, is what he has used to initiate his utopia, and has given them to everyone who lives in, and works for it.
-Within a facility a part of it called "Metamorphosis", Prizrak, the hired guards of the totalitarian state, protect from intruders, and keep in line the adolescents called "Pre-Cals" (short for Pre-Calibration), who are getting mysterious experiments performed on them, and are people who were born and raised in the facility.
-One Pre-Cal teenager, Hope (Rena Strober), manages to contact the player through their phone, and requests them to help her escape from Metamorphosis.

-Hope and the player receive assistance from Cooper (James Holloway), an American who works as a Prizrak in Metamorphosis, and has grown a strong hate for it.
-Other characters include Daniel Markus Zager (David Hayter), a deceased journalist/revolutionary who leaves audio logs behind for Hope and the player; Quinn Derringer (Khary Payton) who is the Head of the Prizrak; and Mireille Prideaux (Jennifer Hale), who serves as a high-ranking official for the facility, and as Hope and every other Pre-Cal's caretaker, and may or may not be an infiltrator who is against Treglazov.
+République is set in an unnamed totalitarian state ruled by the authoritarian Headmaster/Overseer Kenichiro Treglazov (Dwight Schultz).
+The society is built around Treglazov's ideology, which is disseminated through his writings and enforced through pervasive surveillance and the Prizrak, a heavily controlled security force.
+Much of the story takes place within Metamorphosis.
+At this secluded facility, adolescents known as Pre-Cals (short for pre-calibrated) are raised, educated and subjected to experiments intended to serve Treglazov's larger plans.
+They are raised from birth in total isolation from the outside world and are conditioned to follow the Headmaster's rules.

+The story follows Hope (Rena Strober), a teenage Pre-Cal designated 390-H. Unlike a conventional protagonist, Hope is assisted by the Player, who communicates with her through a mobile phone and observes the facility through its surveillance cameras.